The relationship between general equilibrium models with infinite-lived agents and overlapping generations models, and some applications: Introduction

 Our contribution is two-fold.
-First, we prove that (1) a two-cycle equilibrium in a general equilibrium model with infinitely-lived agents is also an equilibrium in an OLG model, and (2) conversely, an equilibrium in an OLG model is part of a two-cycle equilibrium in a general equilibrium model with infinitely-lived agents if and only if it satisfies additional conditions including the transversality conditions.
+First, we prove that (1) a two-cycle equilibrium in a GEILA model is also an equilibrium in an OLG model, and (2) conversely, an equilibrium in an OLG model is part of a two-cycle equilibrium in a GEILA model if and only if it satisfies additional conditions including the transversality conditions.

-Compared to \cite{woodford86} and \cite{kocherlakota92}, we establish the observational connection in more general frameworks (including general utility functions, general endowments and multiple assets).
-It should be noticed that an equilibrium in an OLG model is not automatically part of an equilibrium in GEILA models.
-In particular, it is necessary to verify the transversality conditions.\footnote{The existing literature also highlights a connection between standard OLG models and dynamic programming frameworks. \citet{ai85} demonstrates that the dynamics of capital in a standard OLG model (Diamond's model) can be derived from a discounted dynamic programming framework. \cite{hou87} considers pure exchange economies and establishes an observational equivalence between an OLG model with agents living for two periods and a cash-in-advance economy with a single infinitely-lived representative agent. \cite{lp10} depart from a model with an infinitely-lived representative agent and show how the qualitative properties of OLG economies can be replicated by introducing a certain level of myopia.
-It is also known that, in some cases, an OLG model with positive bequests can be reformulated as an optimal growth model \`a la Ramsey (see \cite{barro74}, \cite{ai92}, \cite{michel06} among others).
+Compared to \cite{woodford86} and \cite{Kocherlakota1992}, we establish the observational connection in more general frameworks (including general utility functions, general endowments, and multiple assets).
+It should be noted that an equilibrium in an OLG model is not automatically part of an equilibrium in GEILA models.
+In particular, it is necessary to check the transversality conditions.

+The existing literature also highlights a connection between standard OLG models and dynamic programming frameworks. \citet{Aiyagari1985} demonstrates that the dynamics of capital in a standard OLG model (Diamond's model) can be derived from a discounted dynamic programming framework. \cite{Hou1987} considers pure exchange economies and establishes an observational equivalence between an OLG model with agents living for two periods and a cash-in-advance economy with a single infinitely-lived representative agent. \cite{LovoPolemarchakis2010} depart from a model with an infinitely-lived representative agent and show how the qualitative properties of OLG economies can be replicated by introducing a certain level of myopia.\footnote{It is also known that, in some cases, an OLG model with positive bequests can be reformulated as an optimal growth model \`a la Ramsey (see \cite{Barro1974}, \cite{Aiyagari1992}, \cite{MichelThibaultVidal2006} among others).}

 Our paper focuses on general equilibrium models with a finite number of infinitely-lived households, which are more general than models with a single representative household.
-Notice that the results in \citet{ai85} and \cite{hou87} cannot be applied to our models because our framework includes endowments, physical capital, and long-lived assets (both with and without dividends), while the model in \citet{ai85} features only physical capital (similar to a one-sector optimal growth model), and \cite{hou87} considers an exchange economy.}
+Notice that the results in \citet{Aiyagari1985} and \cite{Hou1987} cannot be applied to our models because our framework includes endowments, physical capital, and long-lived assets (both with and without dividends), while the model in \citet{Aiyagari1985} features only physical capital (similar to a one-sector optimal growth model), and \cite{Hou1987} considers an exchange economy.